tarof429/stuckathome/rke2/README.md

 ## Prerequisites

-3 VMs created as part of the instructions in the k8s directory.
+3 VMs created by the `create_vms.sh` script in the k8s directory.

 ## Verify the Environment